schitresh/computer_science/operating_system/10_memory.md

 - Have fastest access time and smallest storage capacity (16 to 64 bits)

 ### Cache
-- Small fast memory unit located close to CPU that stores recently accessed data from the main memory
+- Small fast memory unit located close to CPU
+  - That stores recently accessed data from the main memory
-- Minimizes access time for CPU by storing temporary data or acting as a middleware between CPU & original location
+- Minimizes access time for CPU by storing temporary data
+  - Or acting as a middleware between CPU & original location
-- Typically integrated directly into CPU chip or placed on a separate chip with a bus interconnect with CPU
+- Typically integrated directly into CPU chip
+  - Or placed on a separate chip with a bus interconnect with CPU

 ### Main Memory
 - Primary memory of a computer system, has larger capacity than cache memory but is slower